apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

 # Plugin Development Guide
 This document describe how to understand, develop and contribute plugin.

+There are 2 kinds of plugin
+1. [Tracing plugin](#tracing-plugin).
+Follow the distributed tracing concept to collect spans with tags and logs.
+1. [Meter plugin](#meter-plugin).
+Collect numeric metrics in Counter, Guage, and Histogram formats.

+We also provide the [plugin test tool](plugin-test-tool) to verify the data collected and reported by the plugin.
+If you plan to contribute any plugin to our main repo, the data would be verified by this tool too.

+# Tracing plugin
 ## Concepts
 ### Span
 Span is an important and common concept in distributed tracing system.
 Learn **Span** from